jb1981dev/Precise-Docs/docs/source/instwrangler/advancedcopy.rst

 The **Merged Copy** operator is a comprehensive tool for creating a **single, clean, game-ready mesh** from a selection of multiple, potentially diverse objects (meshes, curves, surfaces, text objects and grease pencil objects).
 It automates the process of duplicating, converting, joining, and positioning objects.
 This is ideal for creating simplified proxy models, preparing assets for game engines, or combining parts for 3D printing.

-The name of the merged object is set directly by the Name field in the common options.
-If it is empty, it's name will be "MergedCopy".

-The rest of its behavior is controlled entirely by the settings in the **Common Options** section below.
+Its behavior is controlled by its unique options and the settings in the **Common Options** section below.

 Defining the Origin (Pivot Point)
 ---------------------------------